-A final exhibition of your work, including sketch books, is held in April and assessed by both internal and external moderators.
+Final submission of your work, including portfolio/sketch books etc. will be in April of year 11 and work is assessed by both internal and external moderators.

 Photography opens a variety of creative degree opportunities from app/web design, animation, through fixed image and print work to TV film production and journalism.